zplewis/lastmileoftheway/README.md

 - [Unsplash - Karsten Wurth](https://unsplash.com/photos/rafblRbne3o)
 - [Unsplash - Tachina Lee - Woman looking up](https://unsplash.com/photos/-wjk_SSqCE4)

+### Iframes for YouTube Videos

+This is a note to self.

+Upon selecting a song, you can change the `src` property of the `<iframe>` in order to change the loaded video, but the reason for performing a submit is so that the selected song is saved to the session for the user.
+Without the form submit on change, the user's selection would not be saved until they clicked __Save & Continue__.

+There is a `data` attribute on each option of the song `<select>` element that includes the embedeed YouTube link for preview.

 ## TODOs

 - If you encounter issues with the routes again, look into using route parameters